alramalho/understanding-rl/README.md

 - Providing bridge between readable pseudocode and pytorch implementation to the inexperienced user
 - Practice implementing algorithms

+Disclaimers:
+- It is meant to be fast (run < 5min every algorithm) so some instability due to high learning rates is

 # TODO - level -1 (debug)
 - Run through `python3 run_<env>` (**FAILING**)